ssbc/docs/README.md

 ```

 This is a `post`-type message with a `mentions`-type link.
-SSB adds the message to the type and link indexes, but does nothing else.
+Scuttlebot creates indexes on these types.
-Interpretation and validation is up to the applications, per the [Kappa Architecture](http://www.kappa-architecture.com/).
+Interpretation and validation is left to the applications, per the [Kappa Architecture](http://www.kappa-architecture.com/).

-The combination of decentralized publishing and public-key crypto makes SSB ideal for Semantic Web and Web-of-Trust projects.
+The combination of decentralized publishing, public-key authentication, and typed data makes SSB ideal for Semantic and Web-of-Trust projects.

+#### Glossary

+ - **Secure-Scuttlebutt (SSB)** - A protocol for replicating logs in a gossip network.
+ - **Feeds** - a user's stream of signed messages.
+Also called logs.
+ - **Gossip** - a P2P networking technique where peers connect randomly to each other and ask for new updates.
+ - **Pub Servers** - SSB peers which run on public IPs, and provide connectivity and hosting for users on private IPs.
+Pubs are not privileged, and do not hold special authority in the network.
+They are not hosts.
+ - **Invite codes** - Tokens which may be used to command specific Pub servers to follow a user.
+These are used to join Pubs.

 ## Links